Skip advert

 Advertisement - Article continues below

-The Ariya is based on the CMF-EV platform, which also underpins the Renault Megane E-Tech.
-Two battery options are available in the Ariya: a 63kWh (useable capacity) model with a range of about 250 miles or a larger 87kWh (also useable) unit with a claimed maximum range of 329 miles.
+The Ariya is based on the CMF-EV platform, which also underpins the Renault Megane and the Renault Scenic under Nissan’s Alliance partnership with Renault.
+Two battery options are available in the Ariya: a 63kWh (useable capacity) model with a range of about 250 miles or a larger 87kWh (also useable capacity) unit with a claimed maximum range of 329 miles.

-Front-wheel drive is standard and will cater for most needs, but if you’re after the extra traction reassurance of four-wheel drive in slippery conditions, then you’re in luck.
+Front-wheel drive is standard and will cater for most needs, but if you’re after the extra traction reassurance of four-wheel drive in slippery conditions, you’re in luck.
 The top-of-the-range Ariya e-4ORCE uses a dual-motor set-up to drive all four wheels and deliver 389bhp.
 This version also features the largest 87kWh battery.
-However, the extra performance on offer and weight penalty of the four-wheel drive system means overall range takes a small hit, with Nissan claiming you’ll be able to cover around 310 miles before needing to recharge.
+However, the extra performance on offer and the weight penalty of the four-wheel drive system means overall range takes a small hit in these higher spec Ariyas, with Nissan claiming you’ll be able to cover around 310 miles before needing to recharge.
+There is also a flagship Nissan Ariya Nismo performance model that uses the same dual-motor powertrain but has 429bhp on tap.

-When it comes to trim levels, things are kept relatively simple, with three core options to choose from: Engage, Advance and Evolve.
+When it comes to the mainstream trim levels, things are kept relatively simple, with three core options to choose from: Engage, Advance and Evolve.
 The standard equipment level is generous, and a small selection of option packs is available.
-At the very top of the range sits the Evolve+, but this is only available with the e-4ORCE powertrain.
+Just below the Nismo sits the Evolve+, but this is also only available with the e-4ORCE powertrain.

 Nissan Ariya long-term test

-The Ariya’s Efficiency during the colder months hasn’t been particularly impressive, either, as Steve has only seen an average 3.0 miles per kWh.
-It may feel like a premium model, but Nissan’s SUV is also priced like one, too.
-Our dual-motor e-4ORCE Evolve variant costs a whopping £57,580, including options.
+On the plus side, Steve found the Ariya to be comfortable and spacious enough for his whole family.
+However, while it feels like a premium model in places, Nissan’s electric SUV is priced like one, too.
+Steve’s dual-motor e-4ORCE Evolve variant costs a whopping £57,580, including options.
 You can read the full long-term test here…

 Frequently Asked Questions